Tanay09876/TODO-LIST/README.md

    3. **Update Email Configuration**:
       - Update your application to use the App Password for Gmail SMTP by setting it in the email-sending function.

+## Video Tutorial
+   For a visual guide, check out this tutorial: [Create an App Password for Google Account](https://www.youtube.com/watch?v=QGGAZxdPX9A).

 ## Usage

 - Open the project in your browser at `http://localhost/todo-list/public/index.php`.